slipperyseal/jetpack/README.md

 The repo also contains the disassembled 6502 binary as `motr.6502.asm`.
 This is handy when developing Jetpack and when comparing the cross-assembled output.

-Jetpack also generates a memory map.
-256 x 256 pixels represent 64K of memory.
+Jetpack also generates a memory map, a 256 x 256 pixels represent 64K of memory.

 - Red: Translated code.
 - White: Jump points within code.
 Target locations of JMP, JSRs and branch instructions.
-- Dark Green: Data, blank space, or unreached code within the binary.
+- Dark Green: Data, padding, or unreachable code within the binary.
-- Bright Green: Absolute data read and write points (which may have indexes applied).
+- Bright Green: Known data read and write points (which may have indexes applied).
 - Dark grey: Eliminated code.
 Flattened jumps etc.
 - Blue: 16x16 byte grid for your convenience.